AlexandreDecan/sismic/docs/testing.rst

     1. construct a *tester statechart* ``tester`` that expresses the property you want to test.
     2. execute ``tested`` (using a story or directly by sending events).
     3. get its trace with ``trace = tested.trace``.
-    4. generate a new story from this trace with :py:func:`~sismic.testing.story_from_trace`.
+    4. generate a new story from this trace with :py:func:`~sismic.testing.teststory_from_trace`.
     5. tell this story to the *tester statechart* ``tester``.

 If ``tester`` ends in a final configuration, ie. ``tester.final`` holds, then the test is considered successful.